ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab4.md

 In this section, you are required to define the preceding validity property in `lab4\src\BSTUtils.py` which checks the keys in a BST is always ordered.

-Based on your defined validty property, you are required to validate whether the two core operations `find` and `union` respect the validity property respectively in `lab4\report\test1.py`.
+Based on your defined validty property, you are required to validate whether the two core operations `find` and `union` respect the validity property respectively in `lab4\test\test1.py`.

-After that, you can run the following command to confirm whether the validity property can help find the two bugs in `lab4\bugs\bug1.py`.
+After that, you can run the following command to confirm whether the validity property can help find the two bugs planted in `lab4\bugs\bug1.py`.

 ```bash
 lab4\tests$ make test1